linkerd/website/linkerd.io/content/2/getting-started.md

 ```

 You might notice that some parts of the application are broken!
 If you were to
-inspect your handly local Kubernetes dashboard, you wouldn’t see very much
+inspect your handy local Kubernetes dashboard, you wouldn’t see very much of
-interesting --- as far as Kubernetes is concerned, the app is running just fine.
+interest --- as far as Kubernetes is concerned, the app is running just fine.
 This is a very common situation!
 Kubernetes understands whether your pods are
 running, but not whether they are responding properly.
-Check out
+Check out the
 [debugging example](../debugging-an-app) if you're interested in how to figure
 out exactly what is wrong.